 GLASGOW pub Inn Deep has craft beer in its DNA.

-The venue, which last year picked up the SLTN Craft Beer Award, in association with Keith Brewery, is run by managers Sandy McMillan, Amy Williams and Hamish Louttit, and is owned by Inn House Brewing, a sister company of Scottish craft brewer Williams Bros.
+The venue, which last year picked up the SLTN Craft Beer Award, in association with Keith Brewery, is run by managers Sandy MacMillan, Amy Williams and Hamish Louttit, and is owned by Inn House Brewing, a sister company of Scottish craft brewer Williams Bros.

 Having opened its doors in 2012, in time to catch the beginning of the current ‘craft boom’, the Kelvinbridge bar was last year refurbished to expand both its floor space and its range of beers.